MPLew-is/github-projects-webhook-receiver/ReadMe.md

 		2. Launch and set up `Docker.app` (default settings are fine)
 5. Create the directory for the output Lambda: `mkdir .lamdba`
 6. Build the Lambda in a container, and copy the resulting Zip to your host: `DOCKER_BUILDKIT=1 docker build --output .lambda`
-7. [Create an AWS Lambda](https://docs.aws.amazon.com/lambda/latest/dg/getting-started.html) and upload the Zip file at `.lambda/debug/GithubProjectsSlackNotifierLambda.zip` as the deployment package
+7. [Create an AWS Lambda](https://docs.aws.amazon.com/lambda/latest/dg/getting-started.html) and upload the Zip file at `.lambda/debug/GithubProjectsWebhookReceiver.zip` as the deployment package
 	- You will need to [grant the Lambda permissions](https://docs.aws.amazon.com/lambda/latest/dg/lambda-permissions.html) to the Secrets and DynamoDB table created above
 8. [Set environment variables for the Lambda](https://docs.aws.amazon.com/lambda/latest/dg/configuration-envvars.html) to function correctly:
 	- `REGION`: AWS region name in which you've deployed the Lambda and secrets (for example, `us-west-1`)
 	- `GITHUB_CREDENTIALS_SECRET_ARN`: ARN for the GitHub credentials secret created above
 	- `SLACK_CREDENTIALS_SECRET_ARN`: ARN for the Slack credentials secret created above
-	- `CONFIGURATION_SECRET_ARN`: ARN for the GitHub/Slack configuration secret created above
+	- `CONFIGURATION_SECRET_ARN`: ARN for the configuration secret created above
+	- `SCHEDULED_MOVES_TABLE_NAME`: name of the DynamoDB table created above
 9. [Create a Function URL](https://docs.aws.amazon.com/lambda/latest/dg/urls-configuration.html) for your Lambda
 10. Back in your GitHub App settings, in the `General` tab and the `Webhook` section, check the `Active` box and fill in your new Lambda URL
 	- Use the HMAC secret created above and stored in `Secrets/github-credentials.json` as the Webhook secret
 	- Make sure to click `Save changes` when done
-11. In the `Permissions & events` tab, under the `Subscribe to events` section, select `Projects v2 item` and then click `Save changes`
+11. In the `Permissions & events` tab, under the `Subscribe to events` section, select `Projects v2 item` and `Issue comments` and then click `Save changes`

 You should now be able to:
 - Create/move items in your project and have a Slack notification sent to your specified channel